1. Output Information

 Accuracy and reliability

-Revisiting respondents in subsequent waves or rounds provides the opportunity to confirm the current round's data against that which has been collected previously.
+Revisiting respondents in subsequent waves/rounds provides the opportunity to confirm the current round's data against that which has been collected previously.

 Coherence and comparability

 Major government surveys now use harmonised questions on important topics to ensure comparability of results.
 Where appropriate, WAS questions are harmonised with other government surveys.
-Further information on the Government Statistical Service (GSS) Harmonisation Strategy can be found on the GSS website.
+Further information on the GSS Harmonisation Strategy can be found on the GSS website.

 Separate datasets for each wave or round are issued after all checks have been completed.
-Although many of the variables are comparable between waves or rounds, some datasets have changed as have some of the categories of responses for particular variables.
+Although many of the variables are comparable between waves/rounds, some datasets have changed as have some of the categories of responses for particular variables.
 When this occurs, details are provided in the user guides and variable lists.

 A glossary of the main terms used in the WAS is provided in Glossary: Wealth in Great Britain, 2006 to 2008.

 There is limited comparable data from administrative sources or major surveys for some topics covered by the WAS.
 Nevertheless, using information that was available, the comparability of the results with results from other sources have been checked by the various contributors to the report as part of the validation process.
-This comparison will have included information from less extensive surveys, administrative data and the Financial Reporting Standards (FRS).
+This comparison will have included information from less extensive surveys and administrative data.

 Accessibility and clarity

-The UK Data Service (UKDS) at the University of Essex provides access to researchers under an End User Licence.
+The UK Data Service (UKDS) funded by UK Research and Innovation (UKRI) through the Economic and Social Research Council (ESRC) provides access to researchers under an End User Licence (EUL).

-Documentation to guide the users of these datasets has been provided to the consortium members and is available to UKDS researchers.
+Documentation has been provided to the consortium members and is available to UKDS researchers to help assist users with the datasets.

 Our recommended format for accessible content is a combination of HTML web pages for narrative, charts and graphs, with data being provided in downloadable formats such as CSV and Excel.
 We also offer users the option to download the narrative in PDF format.
 In some instances, other software may be used or may be available on request.
 Available formats for content published on our website but not produced by us, or referenced on our website but stored elsewhere, may vary.
 For further information, please email us at wealth.and.assets.survey@ons.gov.uk.